 How important for you has it been to have a mentor?

-2 – Look for a problem to solve.
+2. Look for a problem to solve.
 Then get out there and ask people about how to best solve it for them.
 Don’t just think up a business idea and assume it’ll be the next best thing since sliced bread.
 You really, really have to find out if it’s something that people want.
-You can only do this by speaking with people and being very focussed on the problem.
+You can only do this by speaking with people and being very focused on the problem.

 The website that was most influential in your journey towards launching your business?